OttoAllmendinger/haskoin-protocol/README.md

 ## Description

-**haskoin-protocol** is a component of **haskoin**, an ecosystem of haskell libraries implementing the various parts of the bitcoin protocol.
+**haskoin-protocol** is a component of **haskoin**, an ecosystem of haskell libraries implementing the various parts of the Bitcoin protocol.
 This library provides an implementation of the network types and messages used in the Bitcoin protocol.
 It also provides the binary serialization and de-serialization routines required for sending and reading the Bitcoin protocol